pzaino/thecrowler/doc/timeseries.md

 Lifecycle sources set their native scope directly: seed/candidate IDs, discovery source/link IDs, entity IDs, object IDs/types, and correlation rule/object pairs.
 Scope columns remain nullable because not every persisted fact belongs to every identity family.

+### Historical lifecycle and ownership

+Time-series observations are historical records, independent of the operational objects from which their values were extracted.
+Deleting or replacing a `WebObjects`, `HTTPInfo`, `NetInfo`, or other indexed-artifact row does not delete its observations.
+The polymorphic `object_type`/`object_id` and `subject_type`/`subject_id` fields are provenance, not lifecycle-owning foreign keys; other optional operational references retain their non-destructive behavior.

+`Source` is the deliberate ownership boundary.
+Deleting a source cascades to all of that source's `TimeSeriesObservations` and materialized `TimeSeriesAggregates`, without affecting observations owned by another source even when both describe the same underlying artifact.

+Age-based cleanup is separate from ownership cleanup.
+Use `PruneTimeSeriesRetention` directly, or invoke it from an operational janitor process, to enforce raw and aggregate retention policies without deleting the source.

 Entity assignment is **immediate** when the resolver can see an `EntityMemberships` row as the observation is emitted.
 It is **delayed** when membership is persisted later. `BackfillObservationEntities`/`RunEntityObservationBackfillJob` fill only missing `entity_id` values by object identity, preserve existing confidence, append membership evidence to provenance, and report the affected observed-time range.
 Existing entity assignments are never overwritten.

 ## Aggregation, late data, reaggregation, and retention